-The Doctor of Philosophy Degree.
-The PhD is awarded in human environmental sciences with specialization in hospitality and tourism administration.
+-The Doctor of Philosophy Degree.
+The PhD is awarded in human environmental sciences with an option in hospitality administration.
 This program focuses on research and prepares researchers, educators and practitioners to make contributions to hospitality higher education and the literature in the hospitality field.
 The doctoral program requires a minimum of 60 hours beyond the MS degree or 63 hours if a thesis was not completed in the master's program.
 The program includes a strong emphasis on research and application of statistical procedures, as well as having students gain experience in resource generation, knowledge sharing and community engagement.

-A customized part-time doctoral degree program is available for those students, especially educators, who would prefer to pursue their degree without maintaining full-time enrollment on campus.
+A customized part-time doctoral degree program is also available for those students, especially educators, who would prefer to pursue their degree without maintaining a full-time enrollment on campus.

-Competitive graduate teaching and research assistantships, graduate fellowships and tuition fee waivers are available to qualified applicants.
+Competitive graduate teaching and research assistantships, graduate fellowships and tuition waivers are available to qualified applicants.

-More detailed information on graduate study in the School of Hotel and Restaurant Administration can be obtained by visiting our website at ches.okstate.edu/hrad.
+More detailed information on graduate study in the School of Hotel and Restaurant Administration can be obtained by visiting our Web site at http://ches.okstate.edu/hrad.